mrsabath/mytechnotes/linux/linux-commands.md

 Fri Feb 13 10:51:19 EST 2009
 ```

-## list IPv4 IP addresses and their interaces:
+## list IPv4 IP addresses and their interfaces:
 ```
 ip -4 a
 ```